What is Raising the Participation Age?

 - more jobs need people with higher level qualifications and skills

 - many lower skilled jobs want you to have some basic skills

 - and you'll earn more!
 It’s true, the more you learn the more you earn!

 - you can’t take a job that doesn’t offer training

-- you can start an apprenticeship or training or job with training after the last Friday in June of Year 11, in 2017 it is Friday 30 June, even if you are 15 – as long as you are 16 by 31 August of this same year
+- you can start an apprenticeship or training or job with training after the last Friday in June of Year 11, even if you are 15 – as long as you are 16 by 31 August of this same year

 - if you have an offer of a place on a course with a September start date, that counts, so you won't be expected to do some other learning before you start.

 Warning!
 Anyone starting work before the last Friday in June is working illegally and is therefore not covered by insurance - if you have an accident at work, you will find it difficult to get compensation.